-(Use Figure 2.7 and Discussion Questions 15 through 17 here.)
+(Use Discussion Questions 16 and 17 here.)

-VII.
+VIII.
 MONEY SUPPLY AND ECONOMIC ACTIVITY

 Economists generally believe that money supply "matters" when trying to "manage" economic activity.
 They have observed that economic activity, money supply, and the price levels of goods and services generally move together over time.
 However, economists disagree as to how these relationships are to be explained.